l4nk332/JALA-Just_Another_List_App/pending_mods.md

   - Fix bug when Toggling Hidden items and then checking additional ones.

-  - Add color-changing feedback when user clicks on a button, also disabling the button for a period to prevent multiple post request in a row if needed.

 ###Back-end:

   - Email implementation will most likely utilize the [nodemailer](https://www.npmjs.com/package/nodemailer)